Luminaw/Mealie-Backup/README.md

 - Create new backups
 - Download existing backups
+- Delete locally saved backups if the number of backups exceeds a specified limit
-- Delete old backups if the number of backups exceeds a specified limit
+- Delete server backups if the number of backups exceeds a specified limit

 ## Prerequisites